rust-lang/reference/src/types.md

 {{#include types-redirect.html}}
 # Types

+r[type]

+r[type.intro]
 Every variable, item, and value in a Rust program has a type.
 The _type_ of a *value* defines the interpretation of the memory holding it and the operations that may be performed on the value.

+r[type.builtin]
 Built-in types are tightly integrated into the language, in nontrivial ways that are not possible to emulate in user-defined types.

+r[type.user-defined]
 User-defined types have limited capabilities.

+r[type.kinds]
 The list of types is:

 * Primitive types: